kubedb/docs/docs/guides/redis/autoscaler/storage/overview.md

 ## How Storage Autoscaling Works

-The following diagram shows how KubeDB Autoscaler operator autoscales the resources of `Redis` database components.
+The following diagram shows how KubeDB Autoscaler operator autoscales the resources of `Redis/Valkey` database components.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Storage Auto Scaling process of Redis" src="/docs/images/redis/rd-storage-autoscaling.svg">